 Prepare an Emergency Kit

-Hawaii is susceptible to many types of natural disasters, and its isolation makes it even more vulnerable.
+Hawaii is susceptible to many types of natural disasters, and its isolation makes our state even more vulnerable.
 When disaster strikes —whether it is natural or manmade—you need to be prepared.
 Emergency responders will be hard at work assisting the public, but you may need to survive on your own for a while immediately after the event.
 There are many things you can do to prepare before disaster strikes, and one of them is preparing an emergency kit.

 To get started on the kit, think about all the people who you care about and the things you and they will need to get through the day.
 Those are the things you will need to prepare and stock up on for your emergency “go-kit.”